Sum insured in health insurance: Meaning and importance

 What is the Best Time to Increase Health Insurance Cover?

 The best time to increase health insurance coverage is when you find the cover is insufficient for your and your family’s requirements.
-Experts recommend upgrading the policy when you are young because of two reasons.
-One, as we grow older, we are vulnerable to diseases, and health insurers consider it a risk.
+Experts recommend upgrading the policy when you are young for two reasons.
+One, as you grow older, you are vulnerable to diseases, and health insurers consider it a risk.
 Therefore, they charge a higher premium to mitigate the risk.
 Second, due to a compromised immune system and other medical conditions in the later years of life, the insurance provider may or may not upgrade your health insurance policy.

 When Can I Increase My Sum Insured in Health Insurance?

 You can increase the sum insured in health insurance only at the time of renewal.
-But remember, this will increase your premium also.
-The reason is with an increase in the sum insured, your coverage will also increase, thereby increasing the insurance provider’s liability.
+But remember, this will also increase your premium.
+The reason is that with an increase in the sum insured, your coverage will also increase, thereby increasing the insurance provider’s liability.
 Likewise, you can also decrease the sum insured based on your requirements and budget.

 Conclusion